TheDizzler/DXTKGui/README.md

 ### The primary goal of this project was to have GUI controls at my fingertips with minimal hassle.
 This was never meant to be a professional looking, visually appealing framework, although I am trying to allow every control to have custom, imported graphics.

-Included in this project is my custom 2D game engine using DirectX Tool Kit and the test project for trying out all the features.
+~~Included in this project is my custom 2D game engine using DirectX Tool Kit and the test project for trying out all the features.~~ Moved to another repo.
+This ONLY has the toolkit gui code.

 You are free to use this code in anyway you see fit.
 However, if you do, I would really appreciate if you dropped me a line letting me know.
 And, of course, if you have any bug reports, suggestions, or requests, please send them along!
 Thanks!